 Controlled Substances and Select Agent Toxins

 To ensure proper security and oversight of Controlled Substances and Select Agent Toxins and related records, the PI and his/her authorized researcher will need to move Controlled Substances and Select Agent Toxins and records rather than professional movers.
-Contact the EH&S’s Occupational Health & Safety Program for support and guidance.
+Contact the EH&S’s Controlled Substance Program for support and guidance.
 EH&S will need to inspect and approve proposed storage locations before the actual move .
 When approved, the authorized researchers would move the Controlled Substances and Select Agent Toxins following “Transporting chemicals within same building.”

-￼Equipment that is used in conjunction with hazardous material is presumed contaminated unless the users can verify (and certify in writing) otherwise.
+Equipment that is used in conjunction with hazardous material is presumed contaminated unless the users can verify (and certify in writing) otherwise.
 See Laboratory Equipment Decontamination Template.

 - Equipment that will be transported and reused in the new lab should be emptied and thoroughly cleaned by users most familiar with its operation.
 Cleaning materials and residues should be managed as hazardous waste.